Last Updated: March 3, 2017

 In general, and as described in detail below, we collect several types of information from you:

-· Optional personal information (such as details about your loan) you may wish to share in the furtherance of your goals in using our site
+· optional personal information (such as details about your loan) you may wish to share in the furtherance of your goals in using our website; and,

 Peerform works with a number of trusted partners that perform vital functions as part of our operations, including credit bureaus, collection agencies, and electronic payment service providers.
 In addition, since all loans originated through Peerform are made to borrowers by Cross River Bank, if you request a loan, your information will be shared with Cross River Bank.
 Information is shared with these third parties only to the extent necessary for us to process the transactions you initiate or to perform other specific services, like collections.
 Our partners are legally required to keep your information private and secure.

 You accept this policy when you sign up for or use our products, services or any other features, technologies or functionalities offered by us on our website or through any other means (via the telephone directly) (collectively the “Peerform Services").

 Information We Collect From You and About You

 We collect personal and financial information from you while you use the website, and most of this collection occurs during registration.
 Some information is required and some is optional, some will remain private and some will be displayed to other users.
 We always let you know which is which.
 Additional information may be gathered during your subsequent use of the website, whenever you choose to provide it.